Particular/docs.particular.net/servicecontrol/containerization/index.md

 The images for each of these containers are further split into an init container and a runtime container.
 This means that there are 6 images for all instances of ServiceControl.

+### Init containers

-The init container is used to create or upgrade the infrastructure required for ServiceControl.
-This includes creating the database as well as the queues that ServiceControl uses.
+The init containers are used to create or upgrade the infrastructure required for ServiceControl and are based on the [Kubernetes init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 Once the init container has been run, it will shut down and the runtime container can be run.
-The runtime container will use the infrastructure that has been created.
+The runtime container will use the infrastructure that has been created and if the init container was not run the runtime container will fail.

+The init containers are similar to [installing all ServiceControl service types (regular, error, and monitoring) via the ServiceControl Management Utility or the Powershell Cmdlets](/servicecontrol/installation.md).
+This includes creating the database as well as the queues that ServiceControl uses and runtime containers are similar to starting the corresponding Windows Services.

 ### Transports